 - Ask for the companies Dun & Bradstreet D-U-N-S number.
-Any legitimate business will have a D‑U‑N‑S Number as they are referenced by lenders and potential business partners to help predict the reliability and/or financial stability of the company in question.
+Any legitimate business will have a D‑U‑N‑S Number.
+D-U-N-S numbers are referenced by lenders, suppliers and customers to help predict the reliability and/or financial stability of the company in question.

 - Hours of operation?
 Do not just take their word for it.
 Here is a simple way to test the support that you might experience post sale.
 Call the phone number listed on their website.
 Is there a main menu to route to sales vs. service or does it just ring to one person (if no main menu, then red flag)?
 Try to call their customer service number.
 Does it ring to voice mail or does someone answer?